Frogs, Pacific Northwest

-The Bronze Frog, (a subspecies of the northern green frog) is becoming quite common on the BC Coast, but on Vancouver Island it is invasive and should be considered a serious threat to our indigenous frog species that live on there.
+The Bronze Frog, (a subspecies of the northern green frog) is becoming quite common in the Pacific Northwest, but on Vancouver Island it is invasive and should be considered a serious threat to our indigenous frog species that live on there.

 This frog is a small to medium size frog that can reach up to 10 cm in length.
 The frog gets its name from the coloration of its skin, they are a bronzy color.

 They have a white spotted belly and a dark green color to its upper head and back areas.
 The males will often have a yellowish throat area.